Kevin Spacey appears at courthouse to face sex assault charges

 Breaking News Emails

-NANTUCKET, Mass. — A Massachusetts judge ordered Kevin Spacey to stay away from his accuser, during a brief pre-trial hearing on Monday morning.
+NANTUCKET, Mass. — A Massachusetts judge on Monday ordered Kevin Spacey to stay away from his accuser, during the actor's first courtroom appearance on sex-abuse charges.

-The Oscar winner, facing felony indecent assault and battery, appeared before Nantucket District Court Judge Thomas Barrett in a pre-trial hearing that lasted less than 10 minutes.
+The Oscar winner, facing felony indecent assault and battery, showed no emotion during his 10-minute-long hearing before Nantucket District Court Judge Thomas Barrett.

-The judge told Spacey to have no contact with the alleged victim and had him visit a probation officer before leaving court.
+The judge told Spacey to have no contact with the alleged victim or his family.

+“Sir, you’ll meet with probation.
+You’ll sign those conditions,” Barrett told Spacey.
+“You’re required to stay away and have no contact, direct or indirect, with the alleged victim."

 His next pre-trial hearing was set for March 4.
 The judge ruled Spacey could skip that hearing, but had to be near a telephone in case the court had any questions for him.